marcbowes/marcbowes.github.io/_posts/2011-09-29-do-not-use-nested-timeouts-in-ruby.markdown

 end
 {% endhighlight %}

-Its dead simple: fire up a new thread which will sleep then wake up and raise an error in original thread.
+Its dead simple: fire up a new thread which will sleep then wake up and raise an error in the original thread.
 An `ensure` block kills the would-be-murderer.
 In the case where the block executes fast enough, the would-be-murderer is killed before it can raise an exception.